-Since January 2021 we have used the Glass Lewis Viewpoint service to monitor and act on proxy votes.
+We use the Glass Lewis Viewpoint service to monitor and act on proxy votes.
 Glass Lewis Viewpoint automatically sends a daily email identifying any proxy votes requiring action.
 Individual portfolio managers log in to the Glass Lewis Viewpoint web portal (using individual logins and passwords) to review the details of the proposals, including any concerns identified by the Glass Lewis research team.
 The portfolio manager can then instruct votes through the web portal.